What to expect after child vaccinations

 The most common side effects are in the area where the injection was given, such as swelling, redness or a small hard lump.

-These symptoms usually pass within a couple of days so you don’t need to do anything about them.
+These symptoms usually pass within a couple of days so you usually don’t need to do anything about them.

 Your child may feel sick or have diarrhoea, but this is very rare.